WHY DO MY SINUS SYMPTOMS KEEP COMING BACK IF TESTS ARE NORMAL

 Not all facial pressure originates in the sinuses, and not all headaches are sinus headaches.

-When sinus-like symptoms persist despite appropriate treatment and imaging does not provide clear answers, it may be worth considering whether a systemic condition such as Lyme disease could be contributing.
-Sometimes the sinuses are not the primary problem.
+When sinus-like symptoms persist despite appropriate treatment and imaging does not provide clear answers—especially when neurologic symptoms, fatigue, dizziness, or cognitive changes are also present—it may be worth considering whether Lyme disease or another systemic condition could be contributing.

 Frequently Asked Questions